Jr-kenny/INTELLIGENT-SMART-CONTRACT-WITH-GENLAYER-STUDIO-/README.md

 Traditional smart contract = logic-only

-Intelligent smart contract = logic + AI reasoning
+Intelligent contract = logic + AI reasoning

-Unlike traditional smart contracts that only follow pre-coded rules, *Intelligent Smart Contracts* can reason, make context-aware decisions, and adapt their behavior.
+Unlike traditional smart contracts that only follow pre-coded rules, *Intelligent Contracts* can reason, make context-aware decisions, and adapt their behavior.

 This guide will walk you through:
 1. Setting up your test environment